And you need to spend any serious time with the Rush Limbaugh program and the excellence in broadcasting network.

 Look at who their friends are.

-They they don't there's not a dictator or thug out there that they don't support on some perverted basis.
+There's not a dictator or thug out there that they don't support on some perverted basis.

 Well, it's just a small little country, little victim of oppressive United States policies over the decades, but whatever they come up with.

-Maybe I should have said it to this kid from West Palm Beach who called the first caller of the day.
+Maybe I should have said it to this kid from West Palm Beach who called the first caller of the day, because he doesn't get it.

-Wherever it is, be it Iraq, be it Somalia, be it the Philippines, they don't understand what it is because they are people who think all people are the same.
+A lot of liberals just don't understand who the enemy is, and they do not understand what the war on terror is all about, wherever it is, be it Iraq, be it Somalia, be it the Philippines, they don't understand what it is because they are people who think all people are the same, which is why I cringe or laugh when they laugh at Bush's plan to democratize Iraq.

 They're the people, listen to this.

-We're just like we're just together.
+We're just like, we're just together.

 We just need to communicate to them and let them know that we don't intend to harm this.